SharePoint/sp-dev-docs/docs/transform/modernize-guidance-strategy.md

 The classic SharePoint site can use a custom theme to show the company brand and it might also be using a custom master page or alternate CSS to further customize the branding of the site.
 Classic themes are hard to manage and using a modern tenant-controlled theme is much better.
 Modern UI does not use custom master page definitions or alternate CSS anymore, modern pages are responsive by design and work great on any device.

 - **Script:** The modernization script will allow you to set a pre-defined modern tenant theme + it will switch back to the default master page and alternate CSS settings.
-You can learn more via https://docs.microsoft.com/sharepoint/dev/transform/modernize-branding.
+You can learn more via [Modernize site branding](modernize-branding.md).

 ### Microsoft 365 group connect impact

 ![Microsoft 365 group connect](media/modernize/teamwork_impact_5.png)

-A site collection needs to be connected with a Microsoft 365 group before this site collection can use or be used by other group connected services like Microsoft Teams, Yammer, Planner, … A common question is about sub sites: there’s only one Microsoft 365 group per site collection, see https://docs.microsoft.com/sharepoint/dev/transform/modernize-connect-to-office365-group-subsites for the sub site impact.
+A site collection needs to be connected with a Microsoft 365 group before this site collection can use or be used by other group connected services like Microsoft Teams, Yammer, Planner, … A common question is about sub sites: there’s only one Microsoft 365 group per site collection, see [How are subsites impacted after Microsoft 365 group connection](modernize-connect-to-office365-group-subsites.md) for the sub site impact.

 - **Script:** The script will perform the Microsoft 365 group connection.
 This will trigger the creation of a new Microsoft 365 group which will be connected to SharePoint site.
 Existing Microsoft 365 groups cannot be connected to a SharePoint site because each Microsoft 365 group already has a SharePoint site connected.
 - **Script:** The group connection process will create a new standard modern home page.
 Optionally the script can be configured to keep using the modernized classic home page.